shreyghosh/shreyghosh/README.md

 I am currently working:

+⚙️ As a Software Engineering Intern @ Nutrien

+I have previous experience:

 🧱 As a researcher for Illini Blockchain @ UIUC

-I have previous experience:

 👔 As a Software Development Intern @ Accolite Digital